 Goal: Create a well-defined streetwall to help frame Kendall Square's streets and public spaces.
 Ground floors of buildings should be engaging, should include active uses, and should provide adequate space along sidewalks for outdoor activity associated with active ground level uses.
-Measures:

-a.
-Create a strong datum by setting back the building at upper floors to create a strong edge to the street and to limit the sense of height at street level.

-Along major public streets (Broadway, Binney Street, Third Street between Broadway and Binney, Ames Street, and Main Street) create a datum at 85 feet
+- a.
+Create a strong datum by setting back the building at upper floors to create a strong edge to the street and to limit the sense of height at street level. - Along major public streets (Main Street, Broadway, Binney Street, Third Street between Broadway and Binney, and Ames Street between Broadway and Main) create a datum at 85 feet